His family’s farm, White Oak Pastures, dates back all the way to 1866. So by the time Will Harris took over it, he became a fourth generation farmer.

 Here’s a peek at the topics Will and I cover:

-- What a day in the life of Will Harris, a sixth generation farmer, looks like and how he manages 5,000 acres of land and 160 employees
+- What a day in the life of Will Harris, a fourth generation farmer, looks like and how he manages 5,000 acres of land and 160 employees

 - How Will’s family farm has changed over the years, including what changes World War II brought with it